jatkinson1000/rse-skills-workshop/README.md

 Prerequisites: Some general programming knowledge (transferrable to Python programming).

 Information on how to generate the slides can be found [in the slides folder](./slides/README.md).
+The deployed slides can be found at [https://cambridge-iccs.github.io/rse-skills-python/](https://cambridge-iccs.github.io/rse-skills-python/).

 ### A note on mirrors